legluondunet/MyLittleLutrisScripts/Need for Speed II/README.md

-# Need for Speed II - NFSIISE - Linux
+# Need for Speed II - NFSIISE engine - Linux

 ### Description:
 This script will facilitate install of this game on Linux OS: